We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Children under the age of 12 years are not permitted on forest walks.

 At the foot of the legendary Ghost Mountain, 300 km north of Durban, lies the privately owned 4* Ghost Mountain Inn, a perfect setting for taking time out to relax and experience the charms of Africa in comfort and style.
+This intimate and beautiful hotel is the ideal location from which to explore the array of wildlife and coastal reserves in Maputaland and the Elephant Coast.

 |Room:||1 x Superior Room|